merkle-open/generator-nitro/README.md

 yo splendid:component
 ```

-## Bower Components

-The following packages are always installed by the [app](#name) generator:

-* jquery
-* terrific-js

-The following additional modules are available as components on bower, and installable via `bower install`:

-* …

-All of these can be updated with `bower update` as new versions are released.

 ## Configuration
 Yeoman generated projects can be further tweaked according to your needs by modifying project files appropriately.

 ## Testing

-Running `gulp test` will run the unit tests with karma.
+Running `jasmine` will run the unit tests.

 ## Contribute